Q. Are radar detectors legal?

-A. No. the sale and use of radar jammers has been banned by the Federal Communications Commission (FCC) since 1997.
+A. No, we do not.
+The sale and use of radar jammers has been banned by the Federal Communications Commission (FCC) since 1997.
 The fines for each violation can reach up to $11,000.

 Q. Can a tinted windshield negatively affect the performance of my radar detector?

-A. Today, many high-end car manufacturers like Mercedes and BMW are incorporating special tints into their windshields to protect the interior look and comfort of their cars.
-Unfortunately, this creates a very real problem for people that own portable radar detectors.
+A. Today, many high-end car manufacturers, such as Mercedes-Benz and BMW, are incorporating special tints into their windshields to protect the interior look and comfort of their cars.
+Unfortunately, this creates a very real problem for people who own portable radar detectors.

-A. Because we have absolute confidence in the performance of our products, you should never get a ticket when they are operating and used properly.
-In the rare event you should receive a speeding ticket in the first 12 months of ownership, we'll pay any and all fines (excludes tickets issued in school zones, construction zones and/or when DWI or DUI is involved).
+A. We have absolute confidence in the performance of our products, and you should never get a speeding ticket when they are operating and used properly.
+In the rare event you should receive a speeding ticket in the first 12 months of ownership, we'll pay any and all fines (excludes tickets issued in school zones, construction zones, and/or when DUI or DWI is involved).
 No questions asked.

 A. LIDAR stands for “light detection and ranging.”
-Using the same principle as RADAR, a LIDAR instrument transmits light at an object, the object reflects the light, and the instrument analyzes the speed of the reflection.
-Through this analysis, the location and movement of the object can be determined.
-The Defuser g5 is an effective device against FDA licensed laser guns.
+A LIDAR/LASER gun transmits a pulsed rate of light at an object, the object reflects the pulsed light, and the instrument analyzes the speed of the reflection.
+Through this analysis, the speed and distance of the object can be determined.
+The Laser Defuser g5 is an highly effective device against FDA-licensed laser guns.

 Q. How does the K40 Laser Defuser g5 work?

 A. The Laser Defuser g5 is an active protection system that detects and deactivates police laser signals.
 The Defuser is designed to receive a laser light signal transmitted by police laser at 904 nanometers.
-It then notifies the driver with a unique audible and visual alert hidden discreetly inside the cars cockpit.
-Simultaneously, the Defuser sends out a return pulse signal at the same frequency as police laser that the laser gun cannot understand.
+The system then notifies the driver with a unique audible and visual alert hidden discreetly inside the vehicle's cockpit.
+Simultaneously, the Defuser g5 sends out a return pulse signal at the same frequency as police laser that the gun cannot understand.
 The purpose of any laser jamming device is to give the driver time to slow down in the event that they are exceeding the posted speed limit.

-Q. Why do people need the K40 Laser Defuser g5 if their current detector has laser detection capabilities?
+Q. Why do I need the K40 Laser Defuser g5 if my current radar detector has laser detection capabilities?

-A. The high tech police laser guns being used today are fast and far more accurate than yesterday's radar.
+A. The high tech police laser guns used today are quicker and far more accurate than yesterday's radar guns.
 At typical target ranges, a laser beam measures between 18" and 36" in diameter, depending on the gun.
-And this narrow, infrared, monochromatic, one milliradian, laser emission does not scatter like a police radar signal.
-In other words, a driver receives no advanced warning to laser when it's aimed at another vehicle.
-With laser guns capable of measuring a vehicle's speed in less than one second, by the time an ordinary laser detector alarms it's too late.
-Only the Laser Defuser can provide drivers with the time needed to react and safely reduce their speed every time.
+This narrow, infrared, monochromatic, one milliradian laser emission does not scatter like a police radar signal.
+In other words, a driver receives no advance warning to laser when it's aimed at another vehicle.
+Laser guns are capable of measuring a vehicle's speed in less than one second.
+By the time an ordinary laser detector alarms, it is already too late.
+Only the Laser Defuser g5 can provide drivers with the time needed to react and safely reduce their speed every time.
 Guaranteed.

 Q. Can the K40 Laser Defuser g5 be installed on a vehicle that doesn't have a front license plate?

 A. The K40 Laser Defuser g5 is designed to work with any make or model of vehicle, with or without the frame.
-In states that do not require a front license plate, the modular design of the Defuser allows it to be easily removed from its frame and remotely mounted in the front grill or air vent using the Universal Mounting Bracket.
-Please remember, in order to work effectively, the Defuser must be mounted parallel to the ground with a clear, unobstructed view of the road.
-The sensor/transmitter should not be mounted facing up, down, to the side, or hidden behind anything . . . including the car's grill or bumper.
+In states that do not require a front license plate, officers will target either headlight.
+K40 recommends two Laser Defuser g5s since the laser beam hitting the headlight area is very narrow.
+This ensures the Defusers will be able to receive the police laser signal no matter which headlight the officer aims at.
+The modular design of the Laser Defuser g5 allows it to be easily removed from its frame and remotely mounted in the front grille or air vent using the Universal Mounting Bracket.
+Please remember: in order to work effectively, the Defuser g5 must be mounted parallel to the ground with a clear and unobstructed view of the road.
+The sensor/transmitter should not be mounted facing up, down, to the side, or hidden behind anything, including the vehicle's grille or bumper.

 Q. If a vehicle is equipped with the K40 Laser Defuser g5 does the driver still need a radar detector?

-A. The Laser Defuser has been designed to allow integration with any current K40 Remote Radar Detection System.
-Integrating the Defuser with this system means you will not have to add an extra warning light or speaker to operate the Defuser.
+A. Yes, the Laser Defuser g5 has been designed to allow integration with any current and recent models of K40 remote radar detection systems.
+Integrating the Defuser g5 with this system means you will not have to add an extra warning light or speaker to receive alerts from the Defuser g5.

 Q. Is the K40 Laser Defuser g5 legal?

-A. The Laser Defuser is designed to boost a signal to 904 nanometers, the frequency used by police laser guns.
-Because it does not interfere with radio waves or any devices regulated by the Federal Communications Commission (FCC), and no laser diodes are used, the Defuser is completely safe and legal to use.
+A. The Laser Defuser g5 is designed to boost a signal to 904 nanometers, which is the frequency used by police laser guns.
+Since it does not interfere with radio waves or any devices regulated by the Federal Communications Commission (FCC), and no laser diodes are used, the Defuser g5 is completely safe and legal to use.
 Some states also ban the "use" of laser jammers.
-These are often a secondary, or "possession of a banned device" infraction.
+These are often a secondary, or "possession of a banned device," infraction.
 Check with your states statutes for specific information.